rhinoman/odmp/README.md

 ### Mongo setup

 There is a mongo-init.js script in mongo-data/ which should automatically run the first time mongo is started.
 You may have to dump your docker volume if changes to the mongo schema are made.

+### Help needed

+Contributions are welcome!
+Any help would be appreciated, in particular:

+- Use, testing, and feedback (bug reports, feature requests, etc).
+- Documentation help
+- And of course, (quality) code :)